-Active Developers and price movements are weakly negatively correlated as can be seen in Figures 10 and 11.
+Active Developers and price movements are weakly correlated as can be seen in Figures 10 and 11.
+Note that since Active Developers data exhibits periodicity, a 7-day moving average was used to smooth the data.

-No causal effect can be confirmed between active developers and token prices.
+No causal effect can be observed between Active Developers and token prices.
 The p-value is consistently statistically insignificant, and the adjusted R^2 is low.

 Figure 10.
-Active Developers and Price of ETH
+Active Developers and ETH Price